 How many clinical sites are affiliated with the USM NAP?
 Will I be required to rotate to all of the sites?

-The USM NAP has 11 clinical sites, including two level II Trauma Centers, two military hospitals, CRNA-only practices, ambulatory surgery centers, and office-based anesthesia.
-As a student, you will rotate to all of the clinical sites in order to maximize learning opportunities.
+The USM NAP has 17 clinical sites.
+This number may change as more sites are added and any are deleted.
+The NAP boasts a variety of settings that include two Level II Trauma Centers, two military hospitals, CRNA-only practices, ambulatory surgery centers, and office-based anesthesia…Students should expect to rotate to all of the clinical sites.
+Students will be assigned to the clinical sites in order to maximize learning opportunities.

 All information given on this site about the University of Southern Mississippi was taken directly from their website.

 *This page was created March 15th, 2021*